benjaminbressington/gatsbyquiz/README.md

 ```

 - index allows you to order yours slides.
 Must be a string ('1').
 - answers is an array with as many objects as you want.
 It will create your radio buttons.
-You can create true/false question or multiple choices quizzes.
+You can create true/false questions or multiple choices quizzes.